prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 ---

-In this blog post, we will discuss how the economy and financial system works?
+In this blog post, we will discuss how the economy and financial system works.
 What drives the economy and how it rewards a certain type of people?

-I am using the Dollar as a currency for example in this blog, but it can be any currency like Rupee, Euro, Yen, Pound etc.
+I am using the Dollar as a currency for example in this blog, but it can be any currency like Rupee, Euro, Yen, Pound, etc.

 To understand the economy, let's first understand "transactions".